-If you’re a homeowner, you probably have dwelling insurance.
-It’s part of most homeowners insurance policies — some would say the most important part.
-Dwelling insurance is the part of the policy that helps you pay to repair or rebuild your home (along with structures attached to your home, like a garage or porch) in the event of a covered hazard.
+If you are a homeowner, you probably have dwelling insurance.
+It is included in most standard homeowners insurance policies — some would say the most important part.
+Dwelling insurance is the part of the policy that helps you pay to repair or rebuild your home (along with structures attached to your home, like a garage or porch) in the event of a covered loss.

 - Coverage to repair or rebuild your house